3,669 products added recently

 Equip your students with important life skills through worksheets that cover topics like financial literacy, goal setting, and personal values.
 These resources provide practical exercises and scenarios.
 Use them to foster independence and readiness for life beyond the classroom.

-Foreign Languages, Spanish, Early Learning, Adult Education, Elementary, Homeschool Resources, High School, Middle School, Not Grade Specific, Activities, Worksheets & Printables
+Foreign Languages, Writing, ELA, Spanish, Adult Education, Early Learning, Elementary, High School, Middle School, Homeschool Resources, Not Grade Specific, Activities, Worksheets & Printables

-FREE SPANISH TEST | LOS PRONOMBRES PERSONALES INTRODUCTION: We are EDITORIAL ARENAS EDUCATIVAS, a publisher dedicated to designing educational resources for primary school children approximately between the ages of 3 and 12 who are learning mathematics, literacy, as well as worksheets for learning Spanish and some brain exercises.
+SPANISH COMPREHENSION TEXT | EL PEZ VOLADOR INTRODUCTION: HELLO!
+WELCOME TO THE EDITORIAL ARENAS EDUCATIVAS RESOURCE STORE!
+This time we bring you these fantastic resource for you!
+Your children's afternoons will no longer be boring thanks to these fantastic resource.
 MAIN INFORMATION: 1.
 Product name: You can use this educational resource in the primary education classroom.
 2. Number of pages: This document contains the following number of pages.
 3. Is it editable or not?
 This educational document is not editable, because this way you can use it better and you will not have any problem with the composition or design undergoing any variation.
 4. Theme: This educational resource contains a topic for the primary education of children.
 5. Document version: This educational document is available in PDF version, size A4.
-6. Color or black/white: This educational product is designed in color because we believe that this will be much more attractive for your children.
-SECONDARY INFORMATION: 7.
-In what version is it available?
+COMPLEMENTARY INFORMATION: 6.
+Is it available in color or black/white?
+This document and/or set of educational sheets is available in color and also in certain parts contains black and white, however it is generally suggested that the teaching material be designed in color so that it is much more attractive for your students, awakening their attention and interest.
+7. In what version is it available?
 This document is available in PDF version, A4 size, because we consider that this size is the original and most common standard.
 8. Editable/Non-Editable: This educational document and/or set of educational sheets is not editable, because this way you will be able to use it much more easily.
 9. Age at which it can be applied: This educational resource can be applied to children of all ages, that is, students from 3 to 12 years old, who must acquire some basic knowledge that thanks to this document they will be able to address.
 10. Tags or keywords that describe the content: didactic material, teaching sheets, material for children, printable educational material, printable material.
-11. Ways to print: I suggest you print this document in A4 format, and check if your printer has enough ink for the printout to be of quality and so that your students can complete their worksheet without any problem.

 Author EDITORIAL ARENAS EDUCATIVAS